 Historians agree 1968 was a watershed year and so it was particularly fitting that the Yale Class of ’68 invited William Sloane Coffin Jr. to their 35th reunion to give what would be his final speech.
 No one shared more in the actions and passions of his era than William Sloane Coffin Jr., a hero for civil rights, peace and activism.

-director of *The Toxic Avenger*, *Poultrygeist*), takes us into the mind of William Sloane Coffin Jr., a legendary clergyman who received international acclaim for his antiwar speeches and messages of international peace.
+In this intimate portrait, director Lloyd Kaufman (Yale Class of 68, director of The Toxic Avenger and Poultrygeist), takes us into the mind of William Sloane Coffin Jr., a legendary clergyman who received international acclaim for his antiwar speeches and messages of international peace.
 This rare and vital documentary intercuts fascinating footage of the Class of ’68 with President George W. Bush (Yale ’68) at the White House as well as profound and moving comments and reminiscences by prominent members of the Yale class of ’68.